 Who says you have to visit Brussels or Brugge for a bowl of shellfish?
 No need to head to the Ardennes for a big old mug of Duvel, either.
 Mussels prepared in several styles and lineups of great Belgian ales are highlights.
 Large windows and a great location make for prime people-watching, too.

 Address: Pařížská 19, Prague 1 -Old Town, website

 Open daily 9 a.m.-midnight

-A French and French-inspired menu with some nods to international flavors defines this cellar location along the Vltava River.
+A French and French-inspired menu with some nods to international flavours defines this cellar location along the Vltava River.
 Trendy interior design seems like a counterpoint to food presentation.
-The kitchen leans on tried and true recipes — not a bad thing —with a few adventurous turns.
-Some good desserts and an interesting wine list.
+The kitchen leans on tried and true recipes — not a bad thing —with a few adventurous turns: some good desserts and an interesting wine list.